Sign Up for a Free Account

 Overview

-The author reviews the neurologic complications of genital herpes and herpes simplex virus type 2 (HSV-2) infections in adults and neonates, updates the changing epidemiology of genital herpes with the growing proportion of HSV-1 cases, and reviews herpes simplex virus disease in patients with heritable or treatment-acquired immunodeficiencies.
-The recommendations for acute and suppressive treatments from the International Herpes Management Forum (IHMF) are summarized.
-Illustrative cases of HSV-2 lumbosacral radiculomyelitis in an immunocompromised patient and HSV-2 meningoencephalitis in a child are presented.
+Genital herpes viruses are important causes of CNS infection, regardless of immune status.
+In this article, the neurologic complications of genital herpes as herpes simplex virus type 1 and type 2 infections in adults and neonates are reviewed, including disease in patients with heritable, acquired, or treatment-acquired immunodeficiencies.
+The recommendations for acute and suppressive treatments from the International Herpes Management Forum are summarized, and illustrative cases of HSV-2 lumbosacral radiculomyelitis in an immunocompromised patient and HSV-2 meningoencephalitis in a child are presented.

-This update expands the list of target antigens for herpes simplex encephalitis-triggered autoimmune encephalitis, presents HSV-1 and HSV-2 complications of immunomodulatory drugs, and examines evidence linking herpes simplex virus infection and Alzheimer disease.
+This update reports on heritable risk factors for HSV infection susceptibility and severity, expands the list of target antigens for herpes simplex encephalitis-triggered autoimmune encephalitis, and examines the newest evidence linking herpes simplex virus infection and Alzheimer disease.

 Key points

-• HSV-1 and HSV-2 are prevalent viruses with the capacity to establish lifelong infections and episodic reactivation.
-As all herpesviruses, HSV-2 performs two distinct genetic programs, lytic replication and latency, to produce primary and recurrent infections.
+• HSV-1 and HSV-2 are prevalent viruses that can establish lifelong infections and episodic reactivation.
+As with all herpesviruses, HSV-2 performs two distinct genetic programs, lytic replication and latency, to produce primary and recurrent infections.

-• The clinical presentation of HSV-2 infection of the CNS in adults is mainly meningitis, but encephalitis, myelitis, and lumbosacral radiculitis also occur.
+• The clinical presentation of HSV-2 infection of the CNS in adults is mainly meningitis but can be encephalitis, myelitis, and lumbosacral radiculitis.

 • Recurring lymphocytic meningitis is most often a reactivation of HSV-2.